 Folate: 20mcg

-Red banana is intrinsically rich in healthy carbs such as sucrose and fructose, which supplies an instant source of energy that is steadily released into the bloodstream.
+Red bananas are intrinsically rich in healthy carbs such as sucrose and fructose, which supply an instant source of energy that is steadily released into the bloodstream.
 Packed with essential minerals like potassium, magnesium and phosphorus helps in maintaining electrolyte balance.
-Red bananas contain more beta carotene and vitamin C than yellow ones that support building a robust immune system.
+Red bananas contain more beta carotene and vitamin C than yellow ones supporting the building of a robust immune system.
 Aside from these, it is also imbued with potent antioxidants like beta-carotene, lutein, and zeaxanthin which works well in optimising overall physical and mental well-being.

 Red Banana Tree